temporalio/documentation/docs/go/how-to-set-a-schedule-to-close-timeout-in-go.md

 To set a [Schedule-To-Close Timeout](/docs/concepts/what-is-a-schedule-to-close-timeout), create an instance of `ActivityOptions` from the `go.temporal.io/sdk/workflow` package, set the `ScheduleToCloseTimeout` field, and then use the `WithActivityOptions()` API to apply the options to the instance of `workflow.Context`.

-This or `ScheduleToStart` must be set.
+This or `StartToCloseTimeout` must be set.

 - Type: `time.Duration`
 - Default: ∞ (infinity - no limit)